El salvador Country Commercial Guide

 Limitations on Selling U.S. Products and Services

 There are no limitations on selling U.S. products and services in El Salvador.
 There are restrictions on land ownership.
-No single natural or legal person (Salvadoran or foreign) can own more than 245 hectares.
-The ownership of rural real estate may not be acquired by foreigners in whose countries of origin Salvadorans do not have equal rights, except in the case of land for industrial establishments.
+No single natural or legal person (Salvadoran or foreign) can own more than 245 hectares of land.
+The ownership of rural real estate may not be acquired by foreigners whose countries of origin do not grant Salvadorans equal rights, except in the case of land for industrial establishments.
 Foreign citizens and private companies can freely establish businesses in El Salvador.

-Foreign-owned duty-free commercial centers or establishments in El Salvador’s seaports can operate as long as the majority of its capital is owned by Salvadorans and the enterprise is organized under Salvadoran law.
+Foreign-owned duty-free commercial centers or establishments in El Salvador’s seaports can operate as long as Salvadorans own at least 51% of the capital and the enterprise is organized in accordance with Salvadoran law.

 CAFTA-DR, Annex 1, Schedule of El Salvador contains obligations and measures related to cross-border services and investment in the following sectors: cooperative productions societies, air services, communication services – advertising and promotional series for radio and television, television and radio broadcasting services, performing arts, circuses, construction and related engineering services, public account and public auditing, health services, legal services (notary public), teachers, customs agents, energy, road transportation services and land transport.